The 15 Best Croissants In Melbourne

 Penny For Pound popped up just off Bridge Rd in Richmond back in 2018 and have been going strong ever since.

-Give then a try and you’ll see why you’ve named them amongst our best croissants in Melbourne.
+Give them a try and you’ll see why we’ve named them amongst our best Croissants in Melbourne.

 Penny For Pound - Camberwell

-However, this article is all about the best croissants in Melbourne, and if that’s what you want, you really can’t go past Penny For Pound.
+However, this article is all about the best Croissants in Melbourne, and if that’s what you want, you really can’t go past Penny For Pound.
 Our personal favourite is the pink-dusted Raspberry & Almond Croissant.
 That said, the Chocolate Hazelnut Croissant with its perfect bands of cocoa is an Instagram dream.
-And it’s tastes fantastic too!
+And it tastes fantastic too!

 For more on the dynamic cafe scene in and around Camberwell, see here.